pawelgrzybek/pawelgrzybek.com/content/posts/2025-04-27-reconcile-two-conflicting-lsp-servers-in-neovim-0-11/index.md

 ---

-## Update, Noevim 0.11.1 comes with workspace_required
+## Update, Neovim 0.11.1 comes with workspace_required

 Hold on!
 Neovim 0.11.1 comes with a better way of solving this issue.
 A new configuration flag `workspace_required` that, in combination with `root_markers`, solves my problem in a much more elegant way.
 Thanks to the [cback Reddit user](https://www.reddit.com/user/cbackas/) who pointed me to this solution.
 Here is how it looks now.
 Nice!